Philip E. Stieg, PhD, MD

 • Vice Provost of Business Affairs and Integration

 Dr. Philip E. Stieg is a world-renowned, board-certified neurosurgeon with expertise in cerebrovascular disorders, brain tumors, and skull base surgery.
-He is the chairman and founder of the Weill Cornell Medicine Brain and Spine Center, the leading center for patient care in New York City.
+He is the chair and founder of Weill Cornell Medicine Neurological Surgery, the leading center for neurosurgical patient care in New York City.
 He has appeared on the list of Castle Connolly’s “Best Doctors in America” every year for more than two decades.
 Dr. Stieg is internationally known as a lecturer dedicated to the training of other neurosurgeons, and is the host of the podcast called This Is Your Brain With Dr. Phil Stieg, which explores the many wonders of the brain.

 Castle Connolly Top DoctorDr.
 Stieg is a widely published author and internationally known lecturer, and is routinely named by Castle Connolly Medical as one of the nation’s Top Doctors.
 Dr. Stieg is frequently featured in the media for his expertise and commentary on breaking news in healthcare, and he was the creator and host of the successful NPR radio show “How to Save Your Life.”
 Dr. Stieg is also one of the editors of the definitive textbook on AVMs, Intracranial Arteriovenous Malformations.
 He is a past president of the Brain Tumor Foundation and the New York board of the American Heart Association.
-He is also a past Chairman of the Congress of Neurological Surgeons (AANS/CNS) and former President of the Society of University Neurosurgeons in addition to serving as an advisor to the Defense Department on brain injury.
-Dr. Stieg is board-certified in Neurological Surgery.
+He is also a past Chair of the Congress of Neurological Surgeons (AANS/CNS) and former President of the Society of University Neurosurgeons in addition to serving as an advisor to the Defense Department on brain injury.

 Dr. Stieg's highly regarded podcast, This Is Your Brain, provides engaging conversations with experts and patients about how the brain works, what can go wrong, and how to meet the challenges of brain disorders.
 Sample the podcast below, then subscribe on iTunes, Google Play, Spotify, or wherever you get your podcasts.
 Visit thisisyourbrain.com for more information, transcripts, and bonus content you won't get anywhere else.